-King Vikramaditya was one of the bravest and most judicious and adventurous ruler of ancient time in India.
-The fame of his justice and ability to rule, travelled far and wide.
-The people from distant places would visit his court with different problems.
-They often hoped that all their problems would find a solution in the presence of Vikramaditya.
+King Vikramaditya was one of the bravest, most judicious, and most adventurous rulers of ancient India.
+The fame of his justice and ability to rule traveled far and wide.
+People from distant places would visit his court with different problems, often hoping that all their issues would find a solution in the presence of Vikramaditya.

-One day a sage visited the court and presented a fruit to the king.
-The king called his treasurer and asked to keep the fruit in treasury.
-The next day the sage appeared again and presented another fruit.
-Vikramaditya gave the fruit to the treasurer to keep it safely.
-This practice went on for a number of days.
-Each time the presented fruit was preserved in a safe custody considering it a public property.
+One day, a sage visited the court and presented a fruit to the king, who then called his treasurer and asked him to keep the fruit in the treasury.
+The next day, the sage appeared again and presented another fruit.
+Vikramaditya gave this fruit to the treasurer to keep it safe as well.
+This practice continued for several days.
+Each time, the presented fruit was preserved in safe custody, considering it public property.

 As usual, one morning the sage appeared in the court again and asked, “O great king, what did you do with the fruits given by me?”
 The king replied, “Your Holiness, the fruits are well preserved in treasury.”